Jörg Nürnberger

 Jörg Nürnberger (born 17 April 1967) is a German lawyer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.

 Political career

 Nürnberger became a member of the Bundestag in the 2021 elections, representing the Hof district.
 In parliament, he has since been serving on the Defence Committee and the Committee on European Affairs.

-In addition to his committee assignments, Nürnberger is part of the Parliamentary Friendship Group for Relations with Slovakia, the Czech Republic and Hungary.
+In addition to his committee assignments, Nürnberger is part of the Parliamentary Friendship Group for Relations with Slovakia, Czechia and Hungary.